scimind2460/rfcs/text/3892-complex-numbers.md

 impl Div for Complex<f64> { type Output = Self; /* ... */ }
 // Also f16, f32, and f128
 ```
-The floating point numbers shall have sine and cosine and tangent functions, their inverses, their hyperbolic variants, and their inverses defined as per the C standard and with Infinity and NaN values defined as per the C standard.
 ## Drawbacks
 [drawbacks]: #drawbacks